josephjeganathan/BedeGaming.github.io/source/_posts/2015-03-03-orchestra-the-journey-of-a-javascript-framework.markdown

 Gulp is also unable to run these tasks concurrently, as that isn't supported by the RequireJS compiler.
 We needed to look at the alternatives.
 Browserify came up trumps - it allowed us to use the same module pattern across browser apps and Node.js apps and also solved the 2 problems I mentioned above: Your development version is the same as the production build, it compiles and provides sourcemaps (the overhead for the compile step when using [watchify](https://github.com/substack/watchify) is milliseconds) and the build time per theme was reduced to 18 seconds - when you add the benefit of building all themes concurrently, its easy to see why this was a wise move for us!

-That's it for part 1, in Part 2 I'll cover changes that were made as more apps began to use the Orchestra framework.
+That's it for part 1, in part 2 I'll cover changes that were made as more apps began to use the Orchestra framework.